ViciousSquid/Soundboard/README.md

 To load an audio file onto a button, use the "File" menu to choose an audio file.
 Once selected, the corresponding button will display the name of the loaded file.

-Suggestions/contributions welcomed
+There is a Windows executable in RELEASES fir testing purposs only - launching via python is recommended Suggestions/contributions welcomed